aminahagi/Recommendation-System/README.md

 ## Introduction

 This Movie Recommendation System is a Python-based project that provides movie recommendations to users based on various recommendation techniques.
-It combines Content-Based, Collaborative Filtering, and Model-Based recommendation approaches to offer personalized movie suggestions.
+It combines Data Understanding, Data Preparation, Exploratory Data Analysis(EDA), Content-Based, Collaborative Filtering and Model-Based recommendation approaches to offer personalized movie suggestions.

 ## Features